Sergey Tsivilyov: Governor of Kemerovo Oblast

-After the resignation of Tuleyev on 1 April 2018, Tsivilyov was appointed by the President Putin as the interim governor of the oblast.
+After the resignation of Tuleyev on 1 April 2018, Tsivilyov was appointed by President Putin as the interim governor of the oblast.

 Tsivilyov was registered as a candidate for governor of the Kemerovo Oblast on 16 July 2018.

-On September 9, 2018, Tsivilyov was elected Governor of the Kemerovo Oblast for 5 years.
+On 9 September 2018, Tsivilyov was elected Governor of the Kemerovo Oblast for 5 years.
 He took office on 17 September 2018.

 On 8 December 2018, on the basis of the decision taken by the delegates of the XVIII Congress of the political party "United Russia", he was introduced to the Supreme Council of the party.

 On 29 April 2019, at a hardware meeting, he threatened the nurses of the Anzhero-Sudzhensk city hospital, who went on a hunger strike against the mass layoff of medical staff.
 Declaring the inadmissibility of holding "rallies and strikes" in the field, he turned to the prosecutor's office and the police with a request to take tough measures against the hunger strikers.

 At the end of 2019, the collegium of the Kemerovo region administration was transformed into the government of the Kemerovo Oblast.

+In 2022, amid the Russian invasion of Ukraine, Tsivilyov initiated a campaign to refer to the region in official documents as "КуZбасс" (KuZbass), incorporating the Latin letter Z used as a pro-war symbol.

 Family

-Tsivilyov is married to Anna Yevgenyevna Tsivilyova (daughter of Vladimir Putin's cousin), who in March 2017 received a 70% stake in Kolmar Group LLC.
-Until March 2, 2018, the couple headed the Swiss company Kolmar Sales and Logistics.
+Tsivilyov is married to Anna Evgenievna Putina, a daughter of Vladimir Putin's cousin, who in March 2017 received a 70% stake in Kolmar Group LLC.
+Until 2 March 2018, the couple headed the Swiss company Kolmar Sales and Logistics.

 His brother, Valery is the general director of Kolmar Group.

 He has two sons, Anton and Nikita.

+Sanctions

+On 21 July 2022, amid Russia's invasion of Ukraine, Tsivilyov was sanctioned by the European Union for spreading Russian disinformation.
+On 29 June 2022, he was also sanctioned by the United Kingdom, alongside his wife Anna Tsivilyova.